Warehouse costs in trades are 80 % hidden costs, not rent. A 5-person business loses 28,000 to 52,000 EUR per year without noticing.

 Conclusion: Reducing Warehouse Costs Is a System, Not a Project

 The reality is clear: hidden warehouse costs in a trades business are real, measurable, and avoidable.
-Treating the stockroom purely as an organizational issue means underestimating the actual problem — it hits profit, liquidity, and growth.
+Treating the stockroom purely as an organizational issue means underestimating the actual problem.
+It hits profit, liquidity, and growth.

 In this calculation, a 5-person business that halves its search time, cuts unplanned supply runs to one per month, and manages stock with a min-max system saves 15,000 to 30,000 EUR per year.
 That's a figure that becomes immediately relevant for most businesses.